 Presents for the Bride

-Send guests home with a bag to remember the day and thank them for coming.
-Purchase do-it-at-home masks, or make up a batch of homemade masks, then package them in pretty airtight jars.
+Send guests home with a favor to remember the day and thank them for coming.
+Purchase do-it-at-home masks or make up a batch of homemade masks, then package them in pretty airtight jars.

-(Don't forget to include instructions and an expiration date.
+Don't forget to include instructions and an expiration date.
 Add some manicure accessories, such as inexpensive nail files or toe separators.
-Many department store cosmetic departments offer free samples -- see if you can obtain enough to throw into the goody bags for an extra treat.
+Many department store cosmetic departments offer free samples—see if you can obtain enough to throw into the favor bags for an extra treat.